Our process for the perfect corporate video

 A heads up that if you add more questions yourself, make sure they can’t be answered with a yes or a no.

-One way to do this is to start each question with how, what, where, when or why – or something like ‘tell me’ or ‘could you explain.’
+Start each question with how, what, where, when or why – or ‘tell me’ or ‘could you explain.’

 3. Pre-production for your video